Walmart shooter left 'death note,' bought gun day of killing

 CHESAPEAKE, Va.
-(AP) — The Walmart supervisor who shot and killed six co-workers in Virginia left behind what he called a “death note” on his phone that apologized for what he was about to do while simultaneously blaming others for mocking him.
+(AP) — The Walmart supervisor who shot and killed six co-workers in Virginia left behind what he called a “death note” in which he blames others for mocking him, and police said Friday that he bought the gun the day of the shooting.

 “Sorry everyone but I did not plan this I promise things just fell in place like I was led by the Satan,” Andre Bing wrote on a note that was left on his phone, Chesapeake Police said Friday.

-Police also said the gun, a 9 mm handgun, was legally purchased on the morning of the shooting and that Bing had no criminal record.
+Police said the gun, a 9 mm handgun, was legally purchased and that Bing had no criminal record.

 The note was redacted slightly to eliminate names of specific people he mentioned.

-He claimed he was “harassed by idiots with low intelligence and a lack of wisdom” and said he was pushed to the brink by a perception his phone was hacked.
+He claimed he was harassed and said he was pushed to the brink by a perception his phone was hacked.

 Coworkers of Bing who survived the shooting said he was difficult and known for being hostile with employees.
 One survivor said Bing seemed to target people and fired at some victims after they were already hit.